wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/humanitarianism.md

 While there are some similarities between left-libertarianism, Georgism, and Freiwirtschaft, each of these philosophies has its own distinct ideas and priorities.
 However, they all share a commitment to promoting equality and reducing poverty, and they all see the state as having a role to play in achieving these goals.

+### Humanitarianism as a special special case of Steiner-Vallentyne

+The two passages quoted from the _Book Which Tells The Truth_, Sixth Chapter The New Commandments, which describe a system of economics and property ownership that is based on the idea of renting rather than owning, are related to the ideas proposed by the Steiner-Vallentyne school of thought in several ways.

+Firstly, both the passages and the Steiner-Vallentyne school of thought reject the idea of private ownership of natural resources and advocate for their common ownership.
+The passages state that "everything that is of value such as shares, gold, enterprises, cash, or buildings is owned by the community but may be rented for forty-nine years by those who have acquired the means by their own merits and labor."
+Similarly, the Steiner-Vallentyne school of thought proposes that the Earth's natural resources should be owned in common by all members of society.

+Secondly, both the passages and the Steiner-Vallentyne school of thought reject the idea of inheritance, at least beyond the family home.
+The passages state that "inheritance must be completely abolished, except for the family house" and that "after his death, everything will go back to the community, except for the family home, which will go to the children."
+Similarly, the Steiner-Vallentyne school of thought argues that inheritance violates the principle of equality and should be limited in some way.

+Finally, both the passages and the Steiner-Vallentyne school of thought advocate for a system of economic organization that is based on renting rather than owning.
+The passages propose that "all goods should be rented for forty-nine years" and that individuals can make a fortune for themselves depending on their own merits, but not for their children.
+Similarly, the Steiner-Vallentyne school of thought argues that property should be held in common and that individuals should have the right to use and enjoy the fruits of their labor, but not to monopolize resources or accumulate wealth at the expense of others.

 ### See also

 [Wiki › New Commandments]({{< relref "wiki/encyclopedia/new-commandments.md" >}})</br>